weaveworks/weave/site/proxy.md

     host1$ docker run -ti -e WEAVE_CIDR=none ubuntu

-If you do not want IPAM to be used by default, the proxy needs to be passed the `--no-default-ipam` flag, e.g.
+If you do not want an IP to be assigned by default, the proxy needs to be passed the `--no-default-ipalloc` flag, e.g.,

-    host1$ docker launch-proxy --no-default-ipam
+    host1$ docker launch-proxy --no-default-ipalloc

 In this configuration, containers with no `WEAVE_CIDR` environment variable will not be connected to the weave network.
 Containers